Deploy from Fabric Studio

 A deployed LU has a green circle next to its name in the Project Tree.
 Otherwise, for example while making changes in its content, the circle turns gray.

-Additionally, you can look at the 'Deployment Status' in the bottom status bar and verify whether all LUs have been deployed.
-When hovering over it with the mouse, a tooltip appears, implying which LUs are not deployed.
+You can also check the 'Deployment Status' in the bottom status bar to verify whether all LUs have been deployed.
+Hovering the mouse over it will display a tooltip, implying that no LUs have been deployed.

-The below illustration shows the Project Tree, where all LUs - except 'Web Services' - appear with a green circle, indicating that they are deployed.
+The illustration below shows the Project Tree.
+All LUs except 'Web Services' appear with a green circle, indicating they are deployed.
 A similar indication exists in the bottom status bar.

 Activate Deploy

-Deployment can be done for either all updated LUs, those that are not yet deployed, or a specific LU.
+Deployment can be done for all updated LUs, those that have not yet been deployed, or a specific LU.

 To deploy all updated LUs, perform either one of the following actions: